ActuallyHappening/COMP1100/documents/iteration_1/business_model_canvas.md

 Evidence
 - "Oh, um for me, for my degree, it's pretty straightforward, because there's not too many prerequisites.
 But, like, the course profiles are a bit annoying to go through and like, have to look individually each course to find all the prerequisites for it.
 But, like, I know how to do it.
 It's like it's very well, like very commonly known.
 Yeah." - [Liam Bienkowski interview 2](../../interviews/iteration_1/liam_bienkowski/liam_bienkowski_2025-08-20_2.md)
 - "First off, I'd like if it could have maybe an easier way to see when the classes run and what the prereqs are.
-And then another thing, when I was doing the dual degree, there was stuff where it's like, 'if you take this course and you're doing this major, then it counts towards the math degree." - [Patrick interview 6](../../interviews/iteration_1/patrick/PATRICK_2025_09_01_6.md)
+And then another thing, when I was doing the dual degree, there was stuff where it's like, 'if you take this course and you're doing this major, then it counts towards the math degree." - [Patrick Elgey interview 6](../../interviews/iteration_1/patrick/PATRICK_2025_09_01_6.md)

 2) We believe that our market wants a less convoluted process to select and enroll in courses